Mountain Riders Downhill Bike Tours

 Guided Summit Sunrise Bike Tour

 The Guided Summit Sunrise with Mountain Riders is only offered on Sunday and Mondays.
 Guests drive to the checkin location which is at Mountain Rider's baeyard in Haliimaile, which is about 15 minutes uphill from the Kahului Airport.
 The tour begins with a van tour to the summit of Haleakala, Upon arrival at the summit you'll watch the often-spectacular sunrise from the crater rim.
 After sunrise, you'll ride the van back down to the park entrance, where you will start your bike ride at the 6500 foot level.
 A guide leads the group downhill through the mid-mountain switchbacks, with the van following the group down the mountain.
-Your route will take you through Makawao and then on to town of Paia about 3/4 of a mile up from the beach.
-This tour which includes the admission to Haleakala National Park and a sunrise viewing permit for the summit MUST be reserved weeks in advance of your arrival.
+You will bike this part of the mountain TWICE ( a Mountain Riders exclusive!) and then the van will take you to just above the town of Makawaowhere you will continue biking down Baldwin Avenue and on to town of Paia about 3/4 of a mile up from the beach.
+This tour includes the admission to Haleakala National Park and a sunrise viewing permit for the summit area ... and it MUST be reserved weeks in advance of your arrival.